Free Hypnosis Scripts

 It is strongly suggested that hypnosis enthusiasts use these scripts for their own “self” hypnosis recordings, rather than creating recordings for other people.
-If you do not have certification or have not done formal training, at least consider doing the free hypnosis course.
+If you do not have certification or have not done formal training, consider doing the free hypnosis course.
 If you are a hypnotherapy / hypnosis student, also consider doing the free hypnosis course — will also find there are many useful tips that might give you an edge on your fellow students.

 DISCLAIMER & WARNING

 If you intend to use these scripts for hypnosis and you (or a client) are receiving treatment for clinical depression, bi-polar, schizophrenia, or any other diagnosed disorder, you must discuss using hypnosis recording or scripts from this, or any other site with your health practitioner before you commence any hypnosis or self hypnosis sessions.
 The hypnosis scripts, hypnosis ebooks and general information about hypnosis on this site are not intended to be a substitute for seeking professional advice from a: